 Greatly associated with Greek mythology, the event was held in honour of the lightning God and king of Olympus, Zeus.

 Today, it is believed to be a good fortune if the day of the Olympics and August Moon matches.

 The tours and concerts of the Greek museum are fascinating experiences, especially if you are a mythology and history nerd.

 Dating back to 2002, the Chania Rock Festival is recognized as one of the greatest celebrations of Crete.

 This festival of the northeastern part of Crete – in the city of Chania occurs between the end of July and the start of August.

-So if you are a fan of the rock and metal music genre, make sure to book your tickets at the earliest because this will be the best time to visit Greece.
+So, if you are a fan of the rock and metal music genre, make sure to book your tickets as soon as possible because this will be the best time to visit Greece.